-LulzBot carries a wide range of 3D printer filament types that are compatible with most desktop 3D printers, including our TAZ.
+LulzBot carries a wide range of 3D printing filament types that are compatible with most desktop 3D printers, including our TAZ.
 And as an open source 3D printer company, we benefit from a global community of developers creating new materials all the time.
 Our filament options include various colors of commonly used plastics, including: ABS, PLA, and HIPS; and premuim filaments like the super durable, rubber-like NinjaFlex filament; polycarbonate; Taulman high strength nylon co-polymers; LayWood; LayBrick; and T-Glase (high-clarity PET-based plastic).
-Here's some more information about each filament type that we carry:
+Here's some more information about each 3D printer media type that we carry:

 - ABS (Acrylonitrile Butadiene Styrene) is a thermoplastic that can be found in toy blocks, music recorders and plastic lunch boxes!
 This popular, 3D printer filament works well for high-printing speeds.